EOTSIO/EOTS/README.md

-# EOT - The Most Powerful Infrastructure for Decentralized Applications
+# EOTS - The Most Powerful Infrastructure for Decentralized Applications

-Welcome to the EOT source code repository!
-EOT software enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which decentralized applications can be built.
+Welcome to the EOTS source code repository!
+EOTS software enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which decentralized applications can be built.

 We are preparing to issue a total of 270 million coins, the date of release is July 19, 2018.